surfergrl/bica-surf-club/README.md

 - Span links were removed as not necessary.
 - Added closing tags for links in the correct place (footer).
 - The validator threw errors for the code copied from the CSS validator to display the 'Valid CSS' image.
 I deleted this altogether.
+Now validates.

+Similar errors showed up on the Contact Us and Events page as Index was used as a template for the other pages.

 Errors on contact.html:
-Similar errors showed up on the contact page.
 - Widths on images had px specified when that was not needed.
 Deleted.
 - Section for the logo was changed into a div element at the validator's suggestion.
 - Span links were removed as not necessary.
 - Added closing tags for links in the correct place in the footer.
 - The validator threw errors for the code copied from the CSS validator to display the 'Valid CSS' image.
 I deleted this altogether.
+Now validates.

+Errors on events.html
+- Widths on images had px specified; not correct html.
+Deleted.
+- Section for the logo was changed into a div element at the validator's suggestion.
+- Fixed missing div end tag; this fixed the section error as well.
+- Added closing a tags for links in the correct place in the footer.
+- Removed CSS validator image as on the other pages.
+Now validates.

-CSS run through Jigsaw
+### CSS run through Jigsaw
 One error was found with text-wrap property given a pixels value; this was changed to 'wrap'.
 <p>
     <a href="http://jigsaw.w3.org/css-validator">